 Ad/Odds: D. Copperfield for the Liberty?, Raoul Walsh Putting On Brakes, The Lone Ranger Opens for Sears, Posing with Posters

 THERE CAN’T BE MORE THAN ONE OF THESE --- Propelling memories way back, remember when Greenbriar told tale of Freddie Bartholomew slated to appear in person at the Liberty March 16, 1948?
 He was to act in The Hasty Heart till fate dictated otherwise, Freddie a no-show with lawsuits ensuing.
 I had in 2006 retrieved a newspaper ad for the event, but little else to memorialize its non-happening.
 Local articles addressed the legal flap, but readers were not told what damages, if any, were collected.
-For us to even come close to hosting a star of Freddie’s caliber was heady stuff, him no longer being a star per se less important than the fact here was David Copperfield, rather here wasn’t David Copperfield.
+For us to even come close to hosting a star of Freddie’s caliber was heady stuff, him no longer a star less important than the fact that here was David Copperfield, rather here wasn’t David Copperfield.
 Did we figure Freddie and handlers blew us off for being such a jerkwater stop?
 All we had to then, or after, was occasional cowboy names, none too proud to twirl guns on the Liberty stage.
 Fact is, Freddie had fallen far way by 1948, as evidenced by comparison of Captains Courageous one-sheet art circa initial release in 1937, then for a 1946 reissue lobby card.
 Ever see billing plummet so?
 But why not, for a near-generation had come of age since Freddie was a boy and horizons seemed endless.
 I understand there were grasping relatives who got much of what he earned, an oldest story for child stars.
 What Wilkes knew was that Freddie was promised and all a sudden no he wasn't.
 You could not blame us and Liberty management for taking it personal.
 Imagine embarrassment of having to refund those advance admissions.
 North Wilkesboro’s entrée to big-time theatre was choked in the cradle, making the collectible shown here a wistful one.
 Freddie Bartholomew went into television, behind-scenes, and retired from there years later.
-He sat for an interview in late life and seemed to have rid himself of the British accent, shed finally and altogether as David Copperfield … and The Hasty Heart.
+He sat for an interview in late life and seemed to have rid himself of the British accent, David Copperfield … and The Hasty Heart.

 JACKRABBIT ATTACK --- Seems Feg Murray was making merry of inside Hollywood with gloves on and off.
 I’m guessing a most press director Raoul Walsh had was when that hair raising hare came through his car window and launched shards enough to half-blind the actor/helmsman.
-For Murray to make a cartoon of it was mere show-doing business, Walsh least to complain, as what was this incident but more of each man in his time collecting one more anecdote to seize floors wherever he brought it up?
+For Murray to make a cartoon of it was mere show-doing business, Walsh least to complain, as what was this incident but "each man in his time" collecting one more anecdote to seize floors wherever he brought it up?
 Walsh for most part wore his patch after, sometimes not.
 He didn’t mind being photographed either way.
 Patchless poses chill me a little, Raoul with what looks like a dab of cotton stuck in the socket and never mind appearance past that.
 He was conceded toughest of tough breed that made action movies.
 Did he really ride with Villa, steal John Barrymore’s body out of a morgue to prank Errol Flynn?
 As to the latter, I much hope not.
 Raoul Walsh was a known tall tale teller.
 For him the truth was no more required than right/wrong feathers on an Indian.
 They’d be shot all the same and so would accuracy if interviewers asked Raoul a too specific question.
 In quiet moments (few), he’d reflect and maybe hint as to something that really happened, few of filmmakers so good at summing up character and personalities of folk he knew or worked with.
 We won’t get Walsh-types again, his kind and the kind of work he did long gone and not coming back.

 LEE POWELL’S IN THE NEIGHBORHOOD --- I should be more conversant about certain serial and western names.
-Buck, Tim, and Hoot are known to extent by me, nowhere near degree of earlier generations, yet way ahead of what future dwellers will know.
+Buck, Tim, and Hoot are known to extent by me, nowhere near degree of earlier generations, yet way ahead of what future dwellers will recall.
 These action aces are so much dinosaur bones for all folks care today, fewer all a while to keep lamps burning, and maybe a last to have notion who Lee Powell was.
 Suffice to say he meant plenty when Sears and Roebuck in Bloomington, Illinois hosted him as the Lone Ranger on Wednesday, July 12th at 10:30 am, but what year?
 Surely late thirties, maybe early forties before Powell enlisted and went to island combat from which he never returned.
 Did outpour of grief follow his 1943 death?
 Powell was not so active as to be another Buck Jones.
 Nor could his passing be so keenly felt as that of Fred Thomson.
 Lee Powell enlisted with the Marines.
 Before that, he had been in westerns and some serials, most notably two where he played the Lone Ranger, these to confer what of immortality he’d get.
 That was plenty, because even while the serials are forgot, the Ranger as a character is still recognized by lots, and most will hear if not remember that an actor named Lee Powell was once prime enactor.
 The Lone Ranger serials disappeared after initial runs and missed reissue or TV exposure for decades to come.
 Cowboy cons ran bootleg chapters to full rooms.
 Boys-to-eventual men drove far to see Lee Powell be the Ranger and recapture childhood paradise that was late thirties theatergoing.
 Both chapterplays are readily had if on dupey terms.
 Reason they vanished in the first place was adapt rights expiring and Republic not spending to clear or renew them.

 LET’S POSE WITH POSTERS --- There is an inscription on the back of this snapshot, from somebody to somebody, only I can’t read it and would defy anyone else to, this what I’ve always disliked about “cursive” writing.
 Truth is I was force-taught cursive and refused to use it at school forever after, taking the position that print where deftly applied could always be understood, and show me please one person out of a hundred who can do cursive legibly.
 Goal in youth was to print clearly as TV listings in the newspaper or even more ideally, pages in the TV GUIDE.
 Teachers sometimes got punitive for my shunning cursive.
 Cruel, cruel school!
 To topic at hand, why didn’t I pose in front of favorite posters back in the day?
-Given poses at Liberty entrance beside one-sheets for Brides of Dracula or Goldfinger, well … they’d be banners at Greenbriar yet, maybe passport photos or on my driving license.
+Given stand at Liberty entrance beside one-sheets for Brides of Dracula or Goldfinger, well … they’d be banners at Greenbriar yet, maybe passport photos or on my driving license.
 Photos like this turn up from time to time.
 Was novelty of movies such in 1922 to be backdrop (foreground!) for fans wanting to memorialize a trip to the show?
 The Truthful Liar looks good from a hundred years out, but I’ll guess it is lost today.
 What a comfy afternoon this appears, with attendee clad in simple attractive dress, a straw hat to suggest mid-Fall, perhaps early Spring.
 Imagine hearing from this Miss what the Great War was like on home front and what she recalled of nickelodeons.
 We need spectral visitors to return and explain life as it was … books and even films are just not enough.
 Such ghosts would not scare me if they’d be anything like this cheerful vision.

 Monday, June 03, 2024